A simple low carb crock pot roast beef that slow cooks during the day. Serve it with steamed or mashed cauliflower for a comforting meal.

 - 2 bay leaves

-Pour the liquid from the Dutch over over the contents in the crock pot.
+- Pour the liquid from the Dutch over the contents in the crock pot.

-Cook roast on low for 8 hours or high 3-4 hours.
+- Cook roast on low for 8 hours or high 3-4 hours.
+Add in cauliflower during the last 30 minutes.